uhkniazi/CGraphClust/README.md

 class to create a igraph and hclust object based on 2 criteria: 1) shared properties or connections with type 2 vertices in a bipartite graph and 2) positive correlation value.

 # Constructor - CGraphClust
+## Arguments
-Arguments - a data frame of 2 columns and n rows, where column 1 represents vertices of type 1 (e.g. Gene symbols) and column 2 represents vertices of type 2 (e.g. Pathways related to the corresponding gene symbol).
-A correlation matrix of the expression values of e.g. the Genes with column and rownames being the same as the entries in column 1 of the data frame.
-The third argument is a cutoff value of correlations (default is 0.5) - i.e. anything below 0.5 is not considered to be related.
+dfGraph = a data frame of 2 columns and n rows, where column 1 represents vertices of type 1 (e.g. Gene symbols) and column 2 represents vertices of type 2 (e.g. Pathways related to the corresponding gene symbol).
+mCor = A correlation matrix of the expression values of e.g. the Genes with column and rownames being the same as the entries in column 1 of the data frame.
+iCorCut = 0.5 DEFAULT, a cutoff value of correlations (default is 0.5) - i.e. anything below 0.5 is not considered to be related.
+bSuppressPlots = TRUE DEFAULT, should the plots be drawn while building graph.
+iMinComponentSize = 6 DEFAULT, Before finding the communities, the smallest strongly connected components less than the this size are removed, this can be adjusted, if a graph has many small communities.
 # step 1
 bipartite graph is created and some cleaning performed, i.e. those type 2 vertices with too many connections (degree) with type 1 vertices are removed. this is done by looking at the distribution of the degrees on a log scale and approximating a negative